awsdocs/aws-toolkit-vs-code-user-guide/README.md

 ## User Guide for the AWS Toolkit for Visual Studio Code

 The open source version of the AWS Toolkit for Visual Studio Code user guide.
+For easy navigation, start in the [index](doc_source/index.md).

 This repository contains source content for the official [AWS Toolkit for Visual Studio Code User Guide](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html).